antanantan/CS417SRProject/README.md

     /assets has aesthetics stuff, like logos and css stylesheets /components has the FUNCTIONAL aesthetics stuff.
 Specifically, templates that we can reference across pages.
-    /router has the code for page navigation (I think).
-I would suggest not touching that.
+    /router has the code for page navigation.
+Might have to be updated periodically with new pages being added.
     /views has the actual pages.
 Add them as required and then we can just call the code to navigate pages (I think)

 Do not touch anything else (I think)